As the real world and the internet merge deeper by the day and pose to function like a single system, new trends in retail are being born every day.

-Cashless payments lead to faster transaction times, queueing times are reduced, customers need not carry their wallets around, etc. At your store too, your software will take of everything and better handling of cash will take place.
+Cashless payments lead to faster transaction times, queuing times are reduced, customers need not carry their wallets around, etc. At your store too, your software will take care of everything and better handling of cash will take place.

 3. Loyalty Scheme

 There are, certainly, many ways to bring your customer back to you.
 But is it as much easy to discourage them from going to your competitors?
 Not really.
 This is where you can use customer loyalty programs to increase the chances of your customer coming ‘only’ to you.